 My name is Nicole James and I am Gwich'in Athabascan from Fort Yukon but lives in Fairbanks.
 My grandparents are Grafton Bergman (Skully James Sr.) and Margaret James and Stanley and Madeline Jonas.
 My parents are Denise James and Sonny Jonas.
 I have seven children between 5- to 29-years-old, five girls and two boys.
-My oldest, Teshia Ehrhardt lives here in Fairbanks, and my 2nd oldest, Cheyenne Swanger, who is a nurse in Pennsylvania and is working on a Covid floor.
-I just received my Associate's Degree in Spring 2020.
+In spring 2020, I received my Associate's Degree.
 I do plan on working toward a Bachelor's degree in the near future or another associates degree in Tribal Management or Alaska History with Gwich'in Language courses.
 I've been working for Association of Interior Native Educators (AINE) as the Office Manager, Project Assistant, and Administrative Assistant since 2016.
-I have been learning quite a bit about different learning styles, how climate change is affecting our Way of Life, the many Native cultures and traditions through the AINE curriculum, and the ones, we are developing now.
+I have been learning quite a bit about different learning styles, how climate change is affecting our Way of Life, and many Native cultures and traditions through the AINE curriculum, and the ones, we are developing now.

 I am so grateful for the awesome opportunity to work with such amazing people!

 Malinda Chase, Maxine Dibert, AINE Board of Directors, IARC team - Elena Sparrow, Katie Spellman and Christina Buffington, and NASA for the opportunity to learn and grow!

 Mahsìì Chōō (Big Thank You)